Simspace/monorail/client/packages/monorail3/README.md

 ## Goals/core ideas

 - This library aims to leverage Material UI (MUI) as much as possible using built-in customization facilities
+- The overarching goal is to extend/customize MUI to our liking (within reason) without breaking the core assumptions and capabilities of MUI, and following the patterns and conventions established by MUI
+- The point of this goal is to avoid creating a lot of extra work and maintenance for ourselves in building and maintaining a custom UI library.

 ## Setup